-In the two years before I opened my restaurant, I learned many things, but nothing could have prepared me for the things I’d learn during the two years I operated it.
+In the two years before I opened my restaurant, I learned many things, but nothing could have prepared me for the things I’d learn during the time I actually operated it.

 Money: I Needed More of It